ISUgenomics/geospatialworkbook/RasterVisionTutorialSeries/Raster_Vision_Part_2.md

 #### Image Chipping

 Each neural network expects a specific input data size.
 For image datasets, this input data size refers to the pixel dimensions of the image, and the number of channels (most commonly, red, green, and blue).
 In geospatial data science, we often have very large images from satellite or drone imagery datasets.
 Neural networks generally operate on much smaller input sizes, so instead of passing an entire satellite image through a neural network, we break up our large imagery into smaller, bite-sized pieces of consistent dimensions called "chips".
 Chips can be sampled from an image dataset either in a grid-like fashion, or by random sampling.
-The chip size is another hyperparameter chosen by the analyst to fit the problem context, and various chip sizes can be tried. </br>
+The chip size is another hyperparameter chosen by the analyst to fit the problem context, and various chip sizes can be tried. <br>

 ###### Note: Some resources use the term "tile" instead of "chip".
 These terms mean the same thing.